takashi1kun/hex-poke-xp-edit/README.md

 You can adquire the personal_total.bin file by extracting the files of Pokemon let's go Eevee or let's go Pikachu, its inside "romfs\bin\pokelib\personal\".
 You can also get one from Dio Vento's Pokemon let's go standalone mods Altered Experience Gain, there are 3 of them, one whit 60%, other for co-op whit 35% and other for endgame whit 200%, apart from those you can also get one in Dio Vento's Pokemon let's go Polished Pikachu and Enhanced Eevee mod, that one being 75%.

 You can upload any personal_total.bin, it does not matter which one, but be sure to remember which one you uploaded because is going to be important on the next step.
+If you go whit the upload button option, a Hexadecimal string representing the "personal_total.bin" you uploaded would appear on the File 1 Text box

   ### 2. Select File 1 Percentage
 Now we are going to go to the "File 1 Fercentage" field.